atman-project/beam/README.md

 Tauri can only build for the host OS, so each desktop installer must be produced on a matching machine (macOS for `.dmg`, Windows for `.msi`, Linux for `.deb` / AppImage).

+All of the following distribution processes are automated as an [workflow](.github/workflows/release.yml), which is triggered automatically when a new tag is pushed.

 ### macOS